 I'm Livy Nelson, aka Livy Has No Life, a multi-disciplinary artist and illustrator now living in Vietnam.
 I graduated with a Masters in Illustration from the University of Portsmouth in 2018.

 The mountains and seascapes that I grew up around remain a great source of inspiration to me, from the vibrant and contrasting colours to the environments themselves.
 I also developed a strong love for the natural world and an interest in environmental issues.

 My strong DIY ethos can be seen throughout my work as well as in my practice.
 I enjoy collaborating with other creatives from other painters to fashion designers.
 This interest led me to create my own creative collective, Broken Bones Collective.
-This collective focuses on adrenaline sports, my other passion.
+This collective focuses on adrenaline sports fuelled by my other passion, skiing.